Imran Khan supporters defy lockdown and head to Pakistani capital - ExBulletin

 Bangash also said Khan's wife, Bushra Bibi, who was recently released on bail in a corruption case, would lead the march alongside Ali Amin Gandapur, the chief minister of Khyber Pakhtunkhwa province, where Khan's party remains in power.

-Nearly 50 kilometers from Islamabad, Bibi, dressed in a head-to-toe white burqa, addressed protesters while sitting in a truck, urging them to remain determined to achieve their goal and free Khan.
+Earlier, nearly 50 kilometers from Islamabad, Bibi, dressed in a head-to-toe white burqa, addressed protesters while sitting in a truck, urging them to remain determined to achieve their objective and to free Khan.
 She then chanted “God is great” and left.

 Khan's main political opponent, Sharif, heads the current government.